-Further details about our approach to responsible business practices including our policy statements, our annual Impact and ESG reports, our CR blog SHOUTback and our annual United Nations Global Compact Communication on Progress can be found here..
-You can also contact us at com/here..
-You can also contact us at com/here..
-You can also contact us at com/here..
+Further details about our approach to responsible business practices including our policy statements, our annual Impact and ESG reports, our blog SHOUTback and our United Nations Global Compact Communication on Progress disclosure can be found here.
+You can also contact us at corporateresponsibility@shoosmiths.com/here.